Pixels to Prices: Visual Traits, Market Cycles, and the Economics of NFT Valuation: Data

-To capture global content and style, deep representations are included: a 2048–D ResNet descriptor reduced to 100 principal components, and Gram–matrix style features from VGG layers reduced to 50 components.
-The resulting inventory totals {196 candidate features per image prior to modeling.\footnote{Implementation details include batched inference for CNNs, ImageNet normalization, and consistent pre-processing (resize to 256, center–crop 224).
-A compact, collection–agnostic script outputs a single CSV (row = image) with all classic, texture, and deep/PCA features.}
+\textbf{Deep representations (150 total).} To capture global content and style, deep representations are included: a 2048–D ResNet descriptor reduced to 100 principal components, and Gram–matrix style features from VGG layers reduced to 50 components.
+The resulting inventory totals 196 candidate features per image prior to modeling.\footnote{Implementation details include batched inference for CNNs, ImageNet normalization, and consistent pre–processing (resize to 256, center–crop 224).
+A compact, collection–agnostic script outputs a single CSV (one row per image) with all classic, texture, and deep/PCA features.}